MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/10/devtools-107.md

 <!-- Subtitle: Enable the Command Palette experiment in Microsoft Edge 107 and open it with Ctrl+Q (Command+Q on macOS). -->

 In [Microsoft Edge 106](../09/devtools-106.md#introducing-the-command-palette), we introduced the Command Palette, an experimental feature for accessing browser management and developer tools commands.
-In Microsoft Edge 107, the keyboard shortcut for opening the Command Palette has been updated from `Shift`+`Ctrl`+`Spacebar` to `Ctrl`+`Q`.
+In Microsoft Edge 107, the keyboard shortcut for opening the Command Palette has been updated from `Shift`+`Ctrl`+`Spacebar` to `Ctrl`+`Q` on Windows, macOS, and Linux.

 To enable the Command Palette experiment, see [Enable Command Palette](../../../experimental-features/edge-command-palette.md#enable-command-palette) in _Run commands via keyboard with Command Palette_.
 After the Command Palette experiment is enabled, press `Ctrl`+`Q` to open the Command Palette.